-Is your car a classic, but not quite vintage?
+Is your classic car not quite vintage?
 Or did you purchase a brand-new specialty vehicle that you just know will be a future classic?
-If you answered yes to either of these questions, you may want to consider getting a collector’s insurance policy.
+If you answered yes to either of these questions, you may want to consider getting a collector car insurance policy.

 So, how do you go about seeking coverage?
 There are few requirements your vehicle must meet first: